What do I need to know before retiring in Thailand?

 When we asked people what advice they would give someone preparing to move to Thailand, they said...

 "It is important for expats to understand and abide by Thai laws and customs to avoid any trouble.
 Expats should also be prepared for a different climate than their home countries and ensure they have all necessary medical supplies.
 Expats should research the cost of living and research the various towns and cities to ensure they choose the best place when settling.
 It is also important to open a bank account for transfer of funds and for expats to understand the taxation laws in Thailand.
 Additionally, expats should note that English is not widely spoken outside of large cities; knowing the local language can be beneficial.
 It is important to research Thai visas and health care options to ensure a smooth transition.
-Finally, expats should consider creating a budget and seeking professional advice so they can manage finances effectively in retirement," said a member in Thailand.
+Finally, expats should consider creating a budget and seeking professional advice so they can manage finances effectively in retirement," said another expat in Thailand.

 Other Questions: